addr2data/aws-certification-prep/README.rst

 `Brian Ragazzi <https://github.com/BrianRagazzi>`_
 for assisting with the exercises in this project.

-I will be creating exercises that are primarily use the CLI.
-Brian will be creating exercises that are primarily use the the Management Console.
-In addition, he will re-create some my exercises to use the Management Console.
+I will be creating exercises that primarily use the CLI.
+Brian will be creating exercises that primarily use the the Management Console.
+In addition, Brian will re-create some my exercises to use the Management Console.

 We hope you enjoy using these exercises, as much as we enjoyed building them.